Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Another often overlooked factor in the nutrient density equation is food freshness.

-Animals in their natural habitat consume the bulk of their diet as fresh as foods get (just think of a predator killing and immediately eating its prey, or a ruminant grazing on live grasses).
+Animals in their natural habitat consume the bulk of their diet as fresh it gets (just think of a predator killing and immediately consuming its prey, or a ruminant grazing on live grasses).

 Why is food freshness important?